Lavau/S3VPR/readme.md

 7. Train the model using the `train.sh` command.

 ## Evaluate
-Download the checkpoint from [Google Drive](https://drive.google.com/file/d/1MQ6QmsVKPivjXuSs9p1afi9peMtgc0is/view?usp=drive_link) to the path `pth`, and run  `python eval.py`.
+1. Download the checkpoint from [Google Drive](https://drive.google.com/file/d/1MQ6QmsVKPivjXuSs9p1afi9peMtgc0is/view?usp=drive_link) to the path `pth`.
+2. Run `python eval.py`.

+## Citation

+> Our paper, `S3VPR: Space Self-awareness under self-attention for Visual Place Recognition` is under review .....